kuiperzone/AvantGarde/README.md

 *If you like this project, don't forget to like and share.
 If you don't like it, please keep that to yourself.*

-**IMPORTANT NOTE:** Avant Garde supports only .NET projects (not .NET Framework), and Avalonia XAML (AXAML) forms.
-It cannot be used to preview WPF or MAUI XAML.
+**IMPORTANT NOTE:** Avant Garde supports Avalonia XAML (AXAML) with .NET.
+It cannot be used to preview WPF or MAUI applications.
+If you find it doesn't work with MAUI, please don't raise a bug.

 ## Linux & Windows ##
-Downloads include AppImages, deb and RPMs for **Linux** and a **Setup Installer** for Windows.
+Downloads include AppImages, deb and RPMs for **Linux**, and a **Setup Installer** for Windows.

 ## MacOS? ##
-It isn't actively tested on MacOS, although there are reports of it [working fine](https://github.com/kuiperzone/AvantGarde/discussions/16).
+Avant Garde is not actively supported or tested on MacOS, although there are reports of it [working fine](https://github.com/kuiperzone/AvantGarde/discussions/16).
 However, you will need to clone and build from source.
 This is straight-forward as there are no special build requirements.
-You may, however, need to set the `$DOTNET_HOST_PATH` variable to point to the [dotnet command](https://github.com/dotnet/docs/blob/main/docs/core/tools/dotnet-environment-variables.md#dotnet_host_path).
+You may also need to set the `$DOTNET_HOST_PATH` variable to point to the
+[dotnet command](https://github.com/dotnet/docs/blob/main/docs/core/tools/dotnet-environment-variables.md#dotnet_host_path).

 <img src="Media/Screenshot-main.png" style="width:75%;max-width:1200px;margin-bottom:2em;"/>